sassom2112/my-website/src/content/writeups/credentialharvester.md

     style="max-width: 100%; height: auto; display: block; margin: 2em auto; border-radius: 8px; border: 1px solid #444;"
 />

-### Speaking the Language of Native Code
+So I loaded the unmanaged DLLs into **Ghidra**, to analyze their imported functions.
+What happens next is pure speculation and I dont have enough background to accurately deduce this far so HIRE ME!
+DEVELOP ME!
+I LOVE THIS STUFF!

-To understand the DLL's true function, I loaded the unmanaged DLLs into **Ghidra**, a disassembler and decompiler, to analyze their imported functions.
-This process turned from a suspicious activity to a confirmed malicious event.
+> This message was brought to you by Mike, he is not beneath begging lulz.

 <img
     src="/assembly.png"